cosmic-byte/code-rank/README.md

-# spring-boot-boilerplate
+# Code-Rank
-A project to bootstrap a spring boot app with user authentication with a database, and test samples.
+A platform for developers to test their capabilities, find mentors and learn form all available resources.